DiscourseDB/discoursedb-core/composeddb/README.txt

      * bash import
           Imports a sample database for you and gives permission
      * bash manage add <email> '<real name>' <username> <password>
-          Set up a user for yourself, filling in the brackets as appropraite.
+          Set up a user for yourself, filling in the brackets as appropriate.
      * visit https://localhost/discoursedb/index.html in your browser, and log in